DhruvHarani1/Eclipsera-The-Final-Rebellion/Eclipsera/README.md

 ---

 ## 📜 License
-To protect the originality of this project, the **NOVA Interactives Exclusive License (NIEL)** will be applied.
+To protect the originality of this project, the **NovaTech Interactives Exclusive License (NIEL)** will be applied.
 This means:
 - No one is allowed to copy, distribute, or modify the project without explicit permission.
 - Storyline, mechanics, and concepts are exclusively owned by **NOVA Interactives**.
 - Commercial use or redistribution is strictly prohibited without prior approval.